Applying for a Grant? Follow These Steps

 We want the Eden Prairie Community Foundation’s grant-application process to be as open and transparent as possible, so we’ve outlined a series of steps for you to take.

 At any step of the way, from inspiration to execution, feel free to ask for help.
 You can contact the Foundation’s executive director at firstname.lastname@example.org.
-You may also wish to review our Priorities, Guidelines and Processes for EPCF 2017 Grants.
+You may also wish to download our PDF overview of the 2018 grants program.

 Step 1 — Take the Eligibility Quiz